 When you’re planning a move, it doesn’t always pay to follow the pack.
 This is especially true when it comes to timing.
-While late spring through summer are the peak seasons for moving, that doesn’t mean it’s the right time for you.
-The good news is that each season is different in terms of how it may benefit your relocation.
-Consider these factors to determine which season is best for you to make a move.
+While late spring through summer is the peak season for moving — particularly because of weather and school schedules — that doesn’t mean it’s the right time for you.
+Each season is different in terms of how it may benefit your relocation.
+Consider these factors when it comes to finding your best time of the year to move.

 1. Your Budget

 The process of moving can be expensive, so it’s pretty much a given that you’ll be forking over a hefty amount of money to get settled in your new location.
 One huge way to cut back on expenses?
 Consider moving during the fall or winter, as moving rates and housing prices are generally lower at that time.